raadlak/raadlak.github.io/TimeSeries.md

-####  7.2. <a name='G.2DetectingOutliersusingVisualization'></a>G.2 Detecting Outliers using Visualization
+####  7.2. <a name='g.2-detecting-outliers-using-visualization'></a>G.2 Detecting Outliers using Visualization

-There are two general approaches for using statistical techniques to detect outliers: **parametric** and **non-parametric** methods. <br> Parametric methods assume you know the underlying distribution of the data.
+There are two general approaches for using statistical techniques to detect outliers: arametricand on-parametricmethods. <br> Parametric methods assume you know the underlying distribution of the data.
 For example, if your data follows a normal distribution. <br> On the other hand, in non-parametric methods, you make no such assumptions.

 Histograms and box plots are basic non-parametric techniques that can provide insight into the distribution of the data and the presence of outliers. <br>
 More specifically, box plots, also known as box and whisker plots, provide a five-number summary: the minimum, first quartile (25th percentile), median (50th percentile), third quartile (75th percentile), and the maximum. <br>